tomhazledine/picobel/README.md

 A lightweight wrapper for HTML audio.
 Bring your own markup and CSS.

+* MIT license
+* No dependencies
+* v1.0.1
+* Most recent release date: 20150617

 ---

+Find demos and prettier docs at [tomhazledine.com/audioDemo/](http://tomhazledine.com/audioDemo/).

+Explanation and background at [tomhazledine.com/style-free-audio-player/](http://tomhazledine.com/style-free-audio-player/)

+---

 ## Concept

-A smooth user experience hinges on consistency.
-Every time you break from your brand's styleguide to include an external widget, you're adding an element of inconsistency.

-The **Style-Free Audio Player (SFAP)** aims to solve this problem for audio players.
-You bring the markup, you bring the CSS, SFAP brings the functionality.

-SFAP is all about keeping it simple.
-Every audio file you want to include in a page gets:
+Styling default HTML `<audio>` elements is a pain.
+We *should* be able to do it with CSS, but sadly at the moment we have to battle the "shadow DOM" to get anywhere.
+Thankfully we can use the Web Audio API to recreate our own audio player.
+One we can style with CSS.
+One where *we* have control of the markup.

+This **Style-Free Audio Player (SFAP)** is a handy tool to help us do just that.
+Store details of the audio you want to include in JSON (currently all you need is the path to the file).
+Then pass it through the `StyleFreeAudio()` function in your javascript along with a reference to your markup.
+SFAP then links your markup to the audio functionality.

+### SFAP gives you:

-* A play/pause button.
+* A play/pause `<button>`.
 * A `songPlayTimer` element that displays the current playhead position of the audio file in minutes and seconds (MM:SS).
 * A `songDuration` element that displays the total length of the audio file in minutes and seconds (MM:SS).
-* A HTML `range` input field that shows a visual representation of the audio file's play progress, and can manually change the play position of the audio file.
+* A HTML `<range>` input field that shows a visual representation of the audio file's play progress, and can manually change the play position of the audio file.

-Anything else is up to you.
-As long as those elements are present for each audio file, the player will work.

 ## Installation

-To install SFAP, just include the `styleFreeAudio.min.js` file at the bottom of your HTML before your custom javascript.
+To install SFAP, just include the `styleFreeAudio.min.js` file at the bottom of your HTML, before your custom javascript.

     <script src="/path/to/styleFreeAudio.min.js"></script>
     <script src="/path/to/yourCustom.js"></script>

-Add the initialization code to your custom JS file.
+Add the initialization code (see below) to your custom JS file.

 Add the required markup to your page.